discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - Help your team CCing with [consumables](/guides/consumables).
 - Swap to scepter and camp it to be ready for the mid burst.
 - Do not waste your <Skill name="banesignet"/> or <Skill name="Binding Blade"/> (GS5) for this.
-- Use your <Effect name="Hypernovalaunch"/> to quickly navigate to adds.
+- Use your <SpecialActionKey name="hypernovalaunch"/> to quickly navigate to adds.

 ### **66% and 33%**
 - When all adds are broken, your traps will be off cooldown again.